createproblem/mn-webapp/README.md

     php composer.phar install

-Run this command on the top of the g5webapp directory.
+Run this command on the top of the mn-webapp directory.

+Build all assets by running

+    php app/console assets:install
+    php app/console assetic:dump

 2) Requirements
 ---------------